G

 An AI rank tracker monitors whether AI engines name your brand when they answer questions in your category, and how that changes over time.
 The word "rank" is borrowed from SEO, but the job is different: instead of a position on a results page, you are tracking presence and prominence inside generated answers across ChatGPT, Perplexity, Gemini, and Google's AI Overviews.

 This matters now because the answer is increasingly where the decision happens, not the link list below it.
-Pew Research found people clicked a traditional search result on just 8% of searches with an AI summary, versus 15% without, and clicked a link inside the summary only 1% of the time.
+Links inside AI summaries get clicked on just 1% of visits, per Pew Research, and the presence of a summary nearly halves clicks on the traditional results beneath it.
 If buyers are reading answers instead of clicking, being named in those answers is the visibility that counts, and you need a way to measure it.

 A good tracker reports three things, per engine and over time: whether you are mentioned, whether you are cited as a source, and your share of voice against named competitors.
 The general discipline of measuring AI visibility applies across all of this.
 An AI rank tracker is the automated, multi-engine version: run a fixed set of prompts on a schedule, log who shows up, and watch the trend.